tenderScript/UniformGuide/README.md

 The goal of uniform is to provide one place for common UI elements and styles.

-Uniform is build on top of the following:
+Uniform is built on top of the following:

 * bootstrap
 * sass